clementpoiret/jimmy/README.md

-# Jimmy
+# Jimmy Vision

-Jimmy is a Jax-based library that provides implement computer vision models.
+Jimmy Vision is a Jax-based library that provides implement computer vision models.
 It's designed to be flexible, efficient, and easy to use for researchers and practitioners in the field of deep learning.

 > [!WARNING] Jimmy is not yet ready for production use.
 > It is a work in progress, intended for experimentations.